 In February 2019, the Columbia Global Mental Health Programs launched the Council for the Advancement of Global Mental Health Research to support the next generation of mental health researchers around the world who are working to develop new strategies of mental health services and to expand treatment.

 The Council is assembled of engaged mental health ambassadors invited from various professions, skill sets, and world-wide locations.
-Council members charitably support the Small Grants Program, which funds new investigators and new ideas in global mental health research with one-year pilot grants.
-The first set of Small Grants Program recipients began their projects in Fall 2019, and the second cohort in Fall 2020.
-More information about the Small Grants Program can be found here.
+Council members charitably support the Council Grant Program, which funds new investigators and new ideas in global mental health research with one-year pilot grants.
+The first set of Council Grant Program recipients began their projects in Fall 2019, and the second cohort in Fall 2020.
+More information about the Council Grant Program can be found here.